-The health of your pet’s teeth is crucial for their overall health.
+The health of your pet’s teeth is critical to their overall health.
 Periodically checking your pet’s teeth will allow you to determine the state of their oral health.
-Here at World of Animals at Mayfair, we provide our patients with the most modern use of technology to prevent early periodontal disease.
+Here at World of Animals at Mayfair, we provide our patients with the most modern use of technology to prevent periodontal disease early on.

 Periodontal disease (PD)

-Periodontal disease is a bacterial infection that causes inflammation to the gum line and the surrounding bone around the teeth.
-The effects of this infection cause the gums to pull away from the basis of the teeth allowing for the bacteria to spread further into the gum line.
-Periodontal disease is a persistent and progressive infection that advances in cycles.
+Periodontal disease is a bacterial infection which causes inflammation of the gum line and the surrounding bone around the teeth.
+The effects of this infection cause the gums to pull away from the bases of the teeth, allowing for the bacteria to spread further into the gum line.
+Periodontal disease is a persistent and progressive infection which advances in cycles.
 In severe cases, periodontal inflammation leads to bone loss, and possibly even tooth loss, causing severe damage to the health of your pet’s mouth.

 Preventing gingivitis and more advanced stages of periodontal disease starts with keeping plaque from accumulating on and around the area of the teeth.
 The most effective means of removing plaque is by mechanical brushing.
 If your dog or cat has not received any previous treatments of dental cleaning they will most likely have gingivitis.
 Our veterinarians highly encourage you to perform daily brushing on your pet’s teeth to prevent this bacteria infection.
 Although chew toys and other oral devices permit for some type of prevention of the accumulation of plaque, they are not as efficient as mechanical brushing is.